 A professional kayaker can take many routes to success, from performing death-defying stunts to competing at tournaments.
 And because people are so fascinated with their oddball lives, they are able to ride their wave of fame even when they are off the water.

-To those outside of the industry, a kayaker’s life seems packed with adventures but you will be surprised at the amount of time kayakers spend doing mundane things, all in preparation for that great leap.
+To those outside of the industry, a kayaker’s life seems packed with adventures but you will be surprised at the amount of time kayakers spend doing mundane things such as reading up on kayaking guides, all in preparation for that great leap.

 On the waters